GEOLYTIX/xyz/eleventy/workspace/dataviews.md

 The row data consists of all the fields returned in a record from the query.
 The `field` must match the field in the query for the field value to be displayed in the table.

+## Dataview Class & Style

+The string value of the class entry in the dataview configuration will be assigned to the dataviews' target element.
+This allows for the dataview to be styled according to the class definition in the application views' stylesheet.
+Inline styles can be assigned to the target element by defining the style specification as a string value in the style entry.

+## Dataview Arrays

+Multiple dataviews defined in an array `dataviews: []` will be created in the same target element.
+This allows for multiple dataviews to be shown in a single tabview panel.
+The parent element of the dataviews in the array will be displayed as a grid.
+The grid column and row of individual dataview elements in the array can therefore be set in the style entry for each dataview.

 ## Toolbars

 Toolbars are control element to be displayed prior to the dataview element.
 It is possible to assign control buttons for export or viewport settings to the toolbar.